 - The UK Intellectual Property Office (“UK IPO”) – registers patents, designs and trade marks in the UK

-- The Office for Harmonisation in the Internal Market (Trade Marks and Designs) (“OHIM”) – registers trade marks and designs in the European Union
+- The European Union Intellectual Property Office ("EUIPO") – registers trade marks and designs in the European Union

 - The World Intellectual Property Organisation (“WIPO”) – administers systems for international protections of patents, designs and trade marks

 - The European Patent Office (“EPO”) – handles collective filings for patents in signatory states